mayouni/stzlib/libraries/stzlib/doc/narrations/stzsections-merging-narration.md

 ### 3. String Section Management: A Deep Dive

-One of the primary motivations for implementing these features in Softanza was to enhance string manipulation operations, particularly when dealing with duplicated substrings.
+One of the primary motivations for implementing these features in Softanza was to enhance string manipulation operations, particularly when dealing with **duplicated substrings**.

-Let's explore a practical example where we want to remove consecutive duplicated names of programming languages from a string like "PhpRingRingRingPythonRubyRuby" to get "PhpRingPythonRuby" as our final result.
+Let's explore a practical example where we want to remove consecutive duplicated names of programming languages from a string like `"PhpRingRingRingPythonRubyRuby"` to get `"PhpRingPythonRuby"` as our final result.

 First, let's examine our input string and analyze its duplicated substrings: